By Owolabi Abiola/First zeal media

 VAR was used during the finals of the 2018 Total CAF Champions League between Egyptian giants Al Ahly and Esperance of Tunisia.
 It was also used at the 2018 Total CAF Confederation Cup.

-According to FIFA statistics, the VAR system has had a success rate of 99.3 percent, up from the 95 percent of correct calls referees without VAR.
+According to FIFA statistics, the VAR system has had a success rate of 99.3 percent, up from the 95 percent of correct calls by referees without VAR.

 The Video Assistant Referee became famous during the 2018 FIFA World Cup in Russia.